Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Spurious eigenvalues and the energy-variance extrapolation

 \subsection{Eigenvalue-variance extrapolation}

 The low-rank approximation introduces a systematic bias to the results of energy eigenvalues and matrix elements, as it truncates the Hilbert space to represent the states.
 In order for the method to be useful for practical purposes, a clear prescription is required to estimate and possibly eliminate the associate error.
-In this work, we employ the eigenvalue-variance extrapolation \cite{doi:10.1143/JPSJ.69.2723, PhysRevB.64.024512, doi:10.1143/JPSJ.70.2287} to estimate the exact eigenvalues from the solutions of (\ref{eq:lowrank_gevp_R}) and (\ref{eq:lowrank_gevp_L}) for several $r$'s.
+In this work, we employ the eigenvalue-variance extrapolation \cite{doi:10.1143/JPSJ.69.2723, PhysRevB.64.024512, doi:10.1143/JPSJ.70.2287,Wu:2023fgp} to estimate the exact eigenvalues from the solutions of (\ref{eq:lowrank_gevp_R}) and (\ref{eq:lowrank_gevp_L}) and the right/left eigenvectors of (\ref{eq:lowrank_rightvector}) and (\ref{eq:lowrank_leftvector}) for several $r$'s.

 For the highest eigenvalue $\lambda_0$ of the transfer matrix, we consider the difference between the truncated and untruncated evaluations: